irasyssofttech/blazor-asp.net-core/README.md

-# blazor-asp.net-core
+# Blazor-ASP.NET-Core

-Project to give an overview of Blazor client side code interaction with ASP.NET Core API.
+Project to give an overview of Blazor Client Side code interaction with ASP.NET Core API.

 # Blazor Client Side

-We use blazore client side architecture to create the UI.
-And getting the JSON data from API and manipulate that data in client side code.
+Used Blazor client side architecture to create the UI.
+Getting the JSON data from the API and manipulating that data into client side code.

 # ASP.NET Core API

-This ASP.NET Core API is used to interact with SQL Server database and get the data from database and also manipulate the business logic in servie layrer.
-Internally we are following semi repository pattern architecture.
+ASP.NET Core API is used to interact with SQL Server database to fetch the data from the database and also manipulated the business logic in service layer.
+Internally, following semi repository pattern architecture.